corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 # Overview

 Like the idea of enlightened authoritarian rulers with Civic: Philosopher King but feel a bit underwhelmed at its actual affects?
 Then this mod is for you!
-It lightly enhances Civic: Philosopher King to have effects similar to those added to Civic: Distinguished Admiralty in Stellaris version 3.3 "Libra:" Rulers and Governors begin with +2 levels.
-Note that this means initial rulers at the start of the game begin at level 4 as opposed to the standard level 2.
+It lightly enhances Civic: Philosopher King to have effects similar to those added to Civic: Distinguished Admiralty in Stellaris version 3.3 "Libra:" Governors begin with +2 levels.
+Your initial ruler also begins at +2 levels, regardless of their leader class.

 # Changes

-Adds two events that grant bonus levels to Rulers and Governors for empires with Civic: Philosopher King.
-Overwrites the built-in localisation for Civic: Philosopher King to describe this added effect.
+Adds three events that grant bonus levels to Governors for empires with Civic: Philosopher King.
+Overwrites the built-in Civic: Philosopher King to add localisation describing this effect.

 ## Compatibility

 Any mod that does not remove Civic: Philosopher King.

-Built for Stellaris version 3.7 "Canis Minor."
+Built for Stellaris version 3.8 "Gemini."
 Not compatible with achievements.

 ### When to Install

 This mod can be safely added or removed from your savegame after the game has started.
 It is implemented entirely through custom events.
 If you remove it, your game will work normally.
-Any rulers or governors will keep their bonus levels.
+Any governors will keep their bonus levels.

 ### Recommended Companion Mods